-Procedures and Policies.
-All homework and in-class activities will be collected daily.
+Procedures and Policies: All homework and in-class activities will be collected daily.
 Students should keep all work in a folder or binder for grade verification.
 Exams will be given in the Student Services Building Testing Center where students will have adequate time to complete all exams.
 Students are required to do all of the reading and homework assigned and to participate in class activities.
-Homework and papers are to be handed in when due, but late work will be accepted up to one week late with a 20% reduction in points.
+Homework and papers are to be handed in when due, and late work will only be accepted before the next class period, but with a 20% reduction.

 Please type all compositions and poems.
 Homework may be typed or handwritten.
 Oral presentations, unless specified otherwise, should be given in a Power Point format.